Green card: 2019 "public charge" restrictions on awarding Green cards

 On August 12, 2019, U.S. Citizenship and Immigration Services (USCIS) formally announced a new rule restricting poorer immigrants from attaining LPR status.
 Under the rule, which was slated to take effect on October 15, 2019, legal immigrants who have received public benefits such as Supplemental Security Income, Temporary Assistance for Needy Families, the Supplemental Nutrition Assistance Program, Medicaid, and public housing assistance for more than a total of twelve months may be classified as a "public charge" ineligible for permanent residency.
 Immigration official may investigate the health, income, wealth, education, and family of applicants for permanent residency to predict whether they will become a public charge in the future.
 The term "public charge" appears in the Immigration and Nationality Act, but is not defined by the law.
 Refugees, asylum seekers, pregnant women, children, and family members of those serving in the Armed Forces are excluded from the restrictions.
 The Trump administration estimated that 58% of households headed by non-citizens use a public welfare program and half use Medicaid.
 The Migration Policy Institute estimated that half of all Green Card applicants would be excluded by the rule.

-Kenneth T. Cuccinelli II, the former acting director of USCIS, stated the policy will "have the long-term benefit of protecting taxpayers by ensuring people who are immigrating to this country don’t become public burdens, that they can stand on their own two feet, as immigrants in years past have done."
+Kenneth T. Cuccinelli II, the former acting director of USCIS, stated the policy will "have the long-term benefit of protecting taxpayers by ensuring people who are immigrating to this country don't become public burdens, that they can stand on their own two feet, as immigrants in years past have done."
 The National Immigration Law Center stated that the rule "will have a dire humanitarian impact, forcing some families to forgo critical lifesaving health care and nutrition.
 The damage will be felt for decades to come."
 The law center announced it would sue to prevent the policy from taking effect.

 During his campaign for President of the United States, Joe Biden criticized the Public Charge rule and pledged to revoke it.
 On February 2, 2021, President Biden signed an executive order that the U.S. Department of Homeland Security review the policy, amongst others.
+In 2025, president Donald Trump began deportation proceedings against permanent residents Mahmoud Khalil, Yunseo Chung and Mohsen Mahdawi related to political activism.